Social Media Compliance For Regulated Industries: All You Need To Know

 Books And Records

-Financial firms & their registered advocated must retain complete records of communications related to their "business as such."
+Financial firms & their registered advocates must retain complete records of communications related to their "business as such."
 The "business as such" depends on the content of the communication & not the type of technology or device used to send or receive the communication.

 Such records must be preserved for at least three years.